RobertLikesCoding/RobertLikesCoding/README.md

 ### I'm Robert, a passionate coder and creator!

-I’m a passionate frontend developer who loves the blend of creativity and problem-solving and gets excited by great UI/UX design.
+I’m a passionate fullstack developer who loves the blend of creativity and problem-solving and gets excited by great UI/UX design.
 Whether building a project from scratch or improving existing applications, I'm happy with my fingers on my keyboard.
 As a curious person I love learning and aquiring new skills whenever a project requires it.
-I learned the core programming concepts and best practices during a six-month Full Stack Web Development bootcamp which greatly increased my curiosity to further.
+I learned the core programming concepts and best practices during a six-month Full Stack Web Development bootcamp which only increased my curiosity for building and creating web things!

-🔭 The tools I love working with are `HTML`, `CSS`, `JavaScript`, `Figma`, `React`, `Ruby on Rails`, `Git`, `Github` and `Bootstrap`
+🔭 The tools I love working with are `HTML`, `CSS`, `JavaScript`, `Figma`, `React`, `Vue`, `Ruby on Rails`, `Docker`, `Git`, `Github` and `Tailwind`

-🌱 I’m currently training myself to build confidently with React and become routined in writing tests.
+🌱 I’m currently working as a Junior Fullstack Developer at Horizoom and working on side projects in my free time

 I'd be excited to collaborate to a open-source project so **definetly reach out if you're looking for a passionate collaborator** 👍